nisanthc/binance-influxdb/README.md

    4. Create a dashboard

-        1. Goto Home Dashboard and click "create your first dashboard"
+        a.
+Goto Home Dashboard and click "create your first dashboard"

-        2. Select "Add Query" and paste the below BIDS query under toogle edit mode
+        b.
+Select "Add Query" and paste the below BIDS query under toogle edit mode

                SELECT "price", "quantity", "price"*"quantity"  as Total FROM "stock_retention"."orderbook" WHERE ("category" = 'BIDS'    and  "symbol" = '$PAIRS') AND $timeFilter

-        3. Select Visualization Icon and choose table format from drop down menu.
+        c.
+Select Visualization Icon and choose table format from drop down menu.
 Format the table as your choice by providing column               style

-        4. select setting icon and provide title name
+        d. select setting icon and provide title name

-        5. Save the Dashboard
+        e.
+Save the Dashboard

-   5. Open the above dashboard, repeat the above step 4.2, 4.3, 4.4, 4.5 by clicking "add panel" icon in top menu.
+   5. Open the above dashboard, repeat the above step 4.a, 4.b, 4.c, 4.d by clicking "add panel" icon in top menu.
 Paste the below ASKS       query

                SELECT "price", "quantity", "price"*"quantity"  as Total FROM "stock_retention"."orderbook" WHERE ("category" = 'ASKS' and  "symbol" = '$PAIRS') AND $timeFilter